 Carbon Inlet Tube

 The stock inlet tube has a flexible and convoluted section to provide movement with the engine.
 This however also adds the possibility of turbulence in the flow path as there are multiple faces which can cause eddies.
-We replace this with our carbon tube which is smooth and also has a larger internal volume with a huge 111mm (4.4") opening diameter.
+We replace this with our carbon tube which is smooth and also has a larger internal volume.
+Unlike most aftermarket intakes we maximised the size of our intake tube, the OEM inlet tube has an internal diameter of 80.8mm or 3.2” at the filter end.
+Our tube has an internal diameter of 109mm or 4.3”.
+This equates to a massive 82% increase in cross sectional area over stock.
 The tube smoothly tapers down to the stock turbo inlet to ensure airflow remains as laminar as possible.
 The tube also has CNC machined fitting for the temperature sensor and the breather adapter.

 Bespoke Cone Filter